 Reproductions of Depression glass have waned in the recent past, so even though the book hasn't been published in several years, the reproduction section in the back of the book is still very useful.

 Resources for Learning to Recognize Reproductions

 While reproductions concern and discourage some collectors, a little research goes a long way to protect your investment.
 For many years several Depression glass patterns like Cherry Blossom and Madrid were widely reissued, and a number of others have also been reproduced in decades past.
-It is possible to collect sets in the copied patterns without being stung by repros, but buyers should check all resources and buy from reputable dealers if choosing to collect a pattern known to have been reproduced.
+Some patterns only had select pieces reproduced.
+It is possible to collect sets in the copied patterns without being stung by repros, but buyers should check all resources and buy from reputable dealers if choosing to collect a pattern known to have been reissued.

 An excellent resource for reproduction glass information online is JustGlass.com, and you can shop while you're there researching.

 Beyond repros, condition is probably the most troublesome aspect of the Depression glass hobby.
 Finding reasonably priced glassware is sometimes a challenge, but finding it in excellent to mint condition can seem impossible at times.
 Because these items were used on a daily basis in many homes, they are often found scratched, chipped, or cracked.

 To avoid purchasing flawed glass, look at each piece carefully to check for damage.
 Run your finger around all edges and rims to feel for chips.
 Hold each piece to the light to make cracks more visible, especially at the base of handles on pitchers, creamers, and cups.
 Always avoid items that are excessively scratched by knives and other utensils, especially if you anticipate wanting to sell them in the future.